dtcenter/MET/docs/Users_Guide/appendixA.rst

 Where to get help
 =================

-  .. dropdown:: Troubleshooting Help

 If none of the above suggestions have helped solve your problem, help is available through the
 `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.

 How to contribute code
 ======================

-  .. dropdown:: Troubleshooting Help

 If you have code you would like to contribute, we will gladly consider your contribution.
 Please create a post in the `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.